 Please note that the Buteyko Breathing Course is a series of lectures and practical demonstrations in breathing training for asthma and other conditions, and also respiratory health education.
 It does not constitute medical asthma treatment or advice, and is not promoted as a natural asthma cure.
 Clients are advised to only modify prescribed medications and treatments after consultation with a medical doctor.

-Asthma management in the western world has changed little in the past 40 years, other than the introduction of more potent and varied medications.
+Asthma relief in the western world has changed little in the past 40 years, other than the introduction of more potent and varied medications.
 Both the incidence and death rate of asthma in many developed countries has steadily increased, and medical science seems to be no closer to identifying the cause.

 - Several hundred Australians die from asthma each year.